Web Content Display

 ARHAT: One of the qualifications of Gautama the Buddha.
 One who is fit; one who deserves.

-ARJUNA: To whom Krishna gave the Gita in the Mahabharata.
+ARJUNA: Lord Krishna’s devotee, and one of the Pandavas, to whom Lord Krishna gave the Gita in the epic Mahabharata.

 ASABDA: Soundless, non-verbal.